Gabronski/portfolio_optimization_course_MEF20/README.md

 It contains all the functions we want to run.

 # this repository is a work in progress, the files may be changed in order to modify errors or add functions.

+I do not know if there are mistakes, in case write me on whatsapp.